-Flag Abbreviation Flag Full Name Description None include Includes specific objects None exclude Excludes specific objects -d days Specifies the expiration time of temporary objects, which is 3 days by default -m mode Specifies the restoration mode, which is Standard by default -r recursive Traverses the folder recursively
+Flag Abbreviation Flag Name Description Views the usage of this command. -h help None include Includes specific objects.
+None exclude Excludes specific objects. -d days Specifies the expiration time of the temporary file generated during object restoration, which is 3 days by default. -m mode Specifies the restoration mode, which is Standard by default -r recursive Traverses the folder recursively.

-- --include and --exclude support standard regular expression syntax, so you can use them to filter out objects that meet specific criteria. - When using zsh, you may need to add double quotes at both ends of the pattern string.
+--include and --exclude support standard regular expression syntax, so you can use them to filter out objects that meet specific criteria.